-The 3600 offers excellent performance for this test, showing great performance for hyperbolic operations with float, double and long double, almost five times more than the A57.
-The fifth test is a calculation of the primes between 1 and 1,000,000, this calculation is carried out by means of brute force, once it is finished, it compares the results and if the results coincide, it is marked as an Ops, the results are seen in Figure 6
+The 3600 showed excellent performance for this test, doing well in hyperbolic operations with float, double and long double, almost five times more than the A57.
+The fifth test is a calculation of the primes between 1 and 1,000,000.
+This calculation is carried out by means of brute force and once it is finished, it compares the results.
+If the results coincide, it is marked as an Ops.
+The results are presented in Fig. 6.